 Attract my wondering gaze;

-All noble traits of soul I meet,
+The noble inward soul I meet,

 There stamped upon the face.

-Deceits, ill-treatments, heartbreaks, miseries,
+Deceits, ill-treatments, heartbreaks, miseries;

 So many cherished hopes have fallen through,

-I know not what to think, or say, or do.
+I know not what to say, or think, or do.

 Denies pain’s easement by the tearful orbs.